-Basically input devices fall into three categories.
+Basically, input devices fall into three categories.
 The first is video and audio inputs.
-The second is the so called controllers which enables turning on/off things, starting/stopping animations and controlling the value of any numeric parameter in the system from external devices.
+The second is the so-called controllers which enable turning on/off things, starting/stopping animations, and controlling the value of any numeric parameter in the system from external devices.
 This category includes the MIDI, DMX, GPIO devices, and the keyboard of the PC itself.
 The third category is the various camera tracking devices used in virtual studio environments.
 They enable synchronization of the motion of the virtual camera with the motion of the real physical cameras.

 The next device category is the controllers.
 Suppose we want to control the fade in/out of the input camera image from an external device.
 Let’s right-click the name part of the corresponding Opacity property.
 We can see a number of Assign menu items each of them belonging to a specific device type.
 Now I want a MIDI controlling for this parameter so I select Assign MIDI.
 The system enters into a learning state waiting for any incoming signal.
 So I simply have to rotate the desired knob on the controller device and the assignment is made.